sunil553/AsiaLocation/README.md

 **MVVM (Model-View-ViewModel): Provides a clear separation of concerns, making the codebase easier to manage and test.**

+Project Structure The project is structured following Clean Architecture principles:

+domain: Contains the business logic or domain layer of the application.
+This layer includes entities, use cases, and any business rules.

+data: This layer is responsible for interacting with external data sources such as databases or APIs.
+It contains repository implementations and data sources.

+presentation: This layer handles the UI logic and presentation of data.
+It contains the ViewModels, UI components, and navigation logic.

 **Dependency Injection with Hilt: Facilitates the injection of dependencies, enhancing modularity and testability.**

 **Retrofit: Simplifies network operations, making API calls efficient and straightforward.**